dandv/meteor-shake/README.md

 ## Difference in sensitivities on Cordova vs. mobile browsers

 Mobile browsers and Cordova use different APIs, as explained in the introduction.
 A sensitivity of 25 is too much for mobile browsers, while 30 is the default for Cordova and 40 is given as an example.
-A value of "15" fortunately isn't too low for Cordova and seems to work well on both Android Cordova and Chrome.
-I haven't tested on iOS yet.
+A value of "15" fortunately isn't too low for Cordova and seems to work well on all supported platforms.

 ## Supported environments

-* Android
+* Android (tested with 4.4 on Samsung Galaxy S5)
-* Chrome for Android
+* Android Chrome and Opera
 * iOS Safari
-* iOS (iPhone, iPad etc. - TBD)
+* iOS (tested with iPhone 5)

 ## Unsupported environments